Die Tageszeitung: History

 From the beginning, Die Tageszeitung appeared in a nationwide edition as well as in a Berlin local edition.
 Over the years, local editorial offices for North Rhine-Westphalia (NRW), Hamburg and Bremen were added.
-While the latter two were merged to "taz nord" (North) the NRW offices were closed as of July 2007.
+While the latter two were merged into "taz nord" (North), the NRW offices were closed as of July 2007.

-In the 2013 elections the magazine was among the supporters of the Social Democratic Party.
+In the 2013 elections the newspaper was among the supporters of the Social Democratic Party.
 Taz was the first and only newspaper to have an independent Turkish-language edition online, known as taz.gazete between 2017 and 2020.
-It also was amongst the first to have articles in simple German for neuro-diverse people.
-It publishes from time to time in English as taz in English.
+It was also among the first to publish articles in plain German (Leichte Sprache) for readers with learning difficulties.
+It publishes occasionally in English as taz in English.

-At the general meeting of the taz publishing cooperative in 2024, the management announced that the daily newspaper will publish its last paper print on 17 October 2025.
-After that it will only appear online; the columnistic weekend edition will remain in print.

 Structure

-The newspaper is supported by a cooperative under German law.
-Many readers help finance the newspaper. taz employees are paid under the collective agreement for newspapers in Germany.
+The newspaper is organized as a cooperative under German law, largely financed through cooperative memberships and voluntary community contributions rather than conventional paywalls.
+Its voluntary payment initiative, "taz zahl ich", reached over 50,000 contributing readers by mid-2026. taz employees are paid under the collective agreement for newspapers in Germany.

 Political stance

-In its founding years, the taz covered the political spectrum of the extra-parliamentary opposition (APO) in the Federal Republic of Germany in its advisory meetings and opinions.
-Their political stance was mostly close to The Greens, the SPD and later the PDS.
-The newspaper identified less with its successor party, The Left.
-In the 2000s, the newspaper became closer to the more center A90/Greens.
+In its founding years, taz covered the political spectrum of the extra-parliamentary opposition (APO) in West Germany in its debates and editorial opinions.
+Its political stance was mostly close to Alliance 90/The Greens, the SPD and later the PDS.
+The newspaper identified less with the PDS's successor party, The Left.
+In the 2000s, the newspaper aligned more closely with the centrist wing of Alliance 90/The Greens.

-In 2023, long-time taz-journalist Ulrich Schulte switched sides and became head of the press office of the Federal Ministry for the Environment and Consumer Protection (BMUV), led by Steffi Lemke (A90/Greens).
+In late 2021, long-time taz journalist Ulrich Schulte left the newspaper to become head of the press office of the Federal Ministry for the Environment and Consumer Protection (BMUV), led by Steffi Lemke (Alliance 90/The Greens).

 "Potato Affair"

-On 26 June 2006 Die Tageszeitung published a satirical article on its last page, headlined Die Wahrheit (the truth) that is reserved for satire and nonsense.
+On 26 June 2006 Die Tageszeitung published a satirical article on its last page, headlined Die Wahrheit (the truth) that is reserved for satire and humor.
 It was titled "The new potato of Poland.
 Rogues who want to rule the world.
 Today: Lech 'Katsche' Kaczynski".
 This article ridiculed Polish president Lech Kaczyński and prime minister Jarosław Kaczyński.
-Lech Kaczyński then cancelled talks that were scheduled between Germany, Poland and France (the Weimar Triangle), officially for reasons of sickness.
+Lech Kaczyński subsequently cancelled talks scheduled between Germany, Poland and France (the Weimar Triangle), citing health reasons.